SchlossVRL/coloremoblues/README.md

 `Equilum_Regression.sps`: runs forward-stepping MLR from Experiment 2 and the supplementary experiment in the Appendix

-`EquilumHS_YB_ANOVA.sps`: runs ANOVAs comparing happy/sad ratings for colors of yellow hue and blue hue in Experiment 2 and the supplementary experiment in the Appendix=
+`EquilumHS_YB_ANOVA.sps`: runs ANOVAs comparing happy/sad ratings for colors of yellow hue and blue hue in Experiment 2 and the supplementary experiment in the Appendix.

 `BCP_Regression.sav`: same as `T_BCP.csv`, excluding the CIExyY coordinates.